Welcome to Princeton University Press

 Information Use and Sharing

-Subject to the section titled “Additional EU Disclosures”, we use information held about you to perform our services and for other purposes outlined below.
+Subject to the section titled “Additional EU and UK Disclosures”, we use information held about you to perform our services and for other purposes outlined below.
 Specifically, we use your information for a variety of purposes:

 - Where we need to perform the contract we are about to enter into or have entered into with you.